Most Reverend Joseph E. Kurtz, D.D.

-As vice-president of the United States Conference of Catholic Bishops, Archbishop Kurtz serves on the executive and administrative committees of that body.
-He is the vice chancellor of the board of the Catholic Extension Society, the episcopal advisor to the Catholic Social Workers National Association, and serves on the Board of Trustees of the Catholic University of America and on the Board of Directors of the National Catholic Bioethics Center.
+Elected President of the United States Conference of Catholic Bishops on November 12, 2013, Archbishop Kurtz serves on the executive and administrative committees of that body.
+He is the vice chancellor of the board of the Catholic Extension Society, the episcopal advisor to the Catholic Social Workers National Association, and he serves on the Board of Trustees of the Catholic University of America and on the Board of Directors of the National Catholic Bioethics Center.
 He also serves on the boards of St. Charles Seminary (Philadelphia, Pennsylvania), Leadership Louisville, and on the Advisory Board to the Cause for Archbishop Fulton Sheen’s beatification.
 In February of 2014, Pope Francis appointed Archbishop Kurtz to the Holy See’s Congregation for the Oriental Churches.

 Archbishop Kurtz is the son of the (late) George and Stella (Zmijewski) Kurtz and the brother of (the late) Rosemarie Quinn, Patricia Cameli, Theresa Bakos, and (the late) George S. Kurtz.